 Every month, HSH collects the latest information on new and used auto loan rates from lenders in dozens of metropolitan areas around the US.
 The sampling of averages listed here includes only a few of the areas we survey.
-HSH typically surveys about 500 lenders in a given month.
+HSH typically surveys hundreds of lenders in a given month.

 Lending institutions and other market professionals can buy this data for their own use.